 Keeping the Faith: African Americans Return to Congress, 1929–1970

-With his election to the U.S. House of Representatives from a Chicago district in 1928, Oscar De Priest of Illinois became the first African American to serve in Congress since George White of North Carolina left office in 1901 and the first elected from a northern state.
-But while De Priest’s victory symbolized renewed hope for African Americans struggling to regain a foothold in national politics, it was only the beginning of an arduous journey.
+With his election to the U.S. House of Representatives from a Chicago district in 1928, Oscar De Priest of Illinois became the first African American to serve in Congress from a northern state.
+He was also the first African American to win election to the House since George White of North Carolina left office in 1901.
+While De Priest’s victory symbolized renewed hope for African Americans struggling to regain a foothold in national politics, it was only the beginning of an arduous journey.

-While their representation of northern cities alone would have distinguished this group of black Members from their Reconstruction-Era predecessors, they were also overwhelmingly Democratic, sharply contrasting with the uniformly Republican 19th-century African Americans in Congress.
-New Deal reforms providing a modicum of economic relief—and, more compellingly, the promise of fuller participation in American life—drew Black Americans away from the party of Lincoln and into a durable Democratic coalition built by President Franklin D. Roosevelt.
+While their representation of northern cities alone would have distinguished this group of black Members from their Reconstruction era predecessors, they were also overwhelmingly Democratic—a sharp break with the uniformly Republican 19th-century African Americans in Congress.
+While New Deal reforms provided a modicum of economic relief, they more importantly offered the promise of fuller participation in American life.
+As a result, black Americans during the 1930s drifted away from the party of Lincoln and into a durable Democratic coalition built by President Franklin Delano Roosevelt (FDR).
 With the exception of De Priest and Senator Edward Brooke of Massachusetts, all the black Members of Congress from this era were Democrats.

 1Thomas A. Johnson, “A Man of Many Roles,” 5 April 1972, New York Times: 1.